 This breakdown of categories produces the most constructive feedback for professional service firms.
 It also allows the client succinct but satisfying opportunities to offer feedback — with the goal to help produce the most successful project.
 While the firm gets full credit for being proactive and professional in asking for feedback, the client becomes more involved and engaged in the project and therefore feels more ownership in the outcome.

-Putting this to work for you means developing a survey process that includes one question in each of the above categories.
+Putting this to work for you means developing a survey process that includes one customer feedback question in each of the above categories.
 Knowing what to ask about is a start, but great surveys also require you to ask great questions.

 How Do I Ask Great Questions?

-Great questions are comfortable to answer, easy to understand, and concise.
+Great feedback questions for customers are comfortable to answer, easy to understand, and concise.
 A great deal of thought should go into crafting each question, to ensure it won’t impede someone from responding.
 One common mistake is to ask questions about people, performance, and personalities.
 People don’t typically intend to do things incorrectly.
 If you focus on the people involved, feedback often turns to blame.
 The typical outcome is trying to find someone else to “pay” for a problem.
 This builds conflict between you, your team, and your client.
 Conflict is detrimental to building effective processes.

 Instead, talk about the process that resulted in the undesirable outcome.
 By pointing fingers at a process – which is emotionless and easy to adjust, you don’t have to try to change personalities.
 After all, the same person can do great work for ten very different clients.
 He doesn’t have to be a different personality for each client – he just needs a process crafted to fit each client’s unique needs.
 Processes can be documented, explained, understood, and modified on the fly to produce different results.
 A process can be drawn on a whiteboard to identify which components work best for each person, and a consensus built on a client-focused plan.
 If the client designs the process, he will take more ownership of the results.
 More importantly, you’ve again trained as your client’s expert.
 You are now worth a premium price so your client doesn’t have to spend time training someone else.

-Take this mindset into question design.
+Take this mindset into feedback question design.
 Ask questions about the processes used, rather than the people involved.
 Your client can comfortably provide constructive criticism without hurting anyone’s feelings.
 “Evaluate our process for addressing the project budget,” that’s a short, simple, impersonal question that works.

 How Should I Score My Results?